Remillardj/Vervain/README.md

 3. Use the CSV Import Manager to upload your file
 4. Preview the data and import new entries
 5. Download templates if you need help with formatting

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
-- Chrome Extension APIs

 ## License